 While lottery gambling may not be for everyone, it’s a growing problem for Americans.
 In fact, one in four problem gamblers began their addiction before they were 17 years old, and nearly 500,000 teens fit the bill.
 Additionally, 20 percent of compulsive gamblers file for bankruptcy due to debts.
 The biggest lottery gamblers in America are the poorest people – approximately six out of every 10 people – and 1 in 5 pathological gamblers commits suicide.
 Although the statistics may be alarming, the fact remains that 95% of the population is capable of responsible gambling.

-Most lottery money goes to the winners of the jackpot and the prizes.
+Most lottery money goes to the winners of the Live Singapore and the prizes.
 The rest goes to state and local governments for a variety of social and economic programs, including education, drug and alcohol treatment, elderly and problem gambler programs, and lottery administration.
 While six out of every ten dollars sold goes to prize payouts, the remaining costs go to administrative costs.
 To help alleviate these costs, state and local governments have passed laws that limit the amount of tax collected.